ATFutures/who3/README.md

-5.  **User Manual** Final stages of this project stage will yield a user manual able to be taken to the study cities of Accra and Kathmandu, to enable local stakeholders to understand, utilise, and provide feedback on the tool.
+5.  **User Manual** Final stages of this project stage will yield a user manual able to be taken to the study cities of Accra and Kathmandu, to enable local stakeholders to understand, utilize, and provide feedback on the tool.
 As stated above, the tool itself will be web-based, and this usual manual will presume as little computer expertise as possible, and should be intelligible to an entirely